GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 3. **Agentic Database Layer with MCP & QueryData**: Configure a QueryData context set in AlloyDB to guarantee SQL generation predictability, and expose database capabilities as tools using MCP Toolbox.
 4. **Predictive Analytics & Forecasting**: Train sentiment classification and time-series wait time forecasting models using BigQuery ML (ARIMA_PLUS/TimesFM) and the BigQuery Studio Data Science Agent.
 5. **Multimodal & RAG Pipelines**: Build an object table for images and brochures, classify images with multimodal models, and build a vector search RAG pipeline for PDF brochures.
-6. **Property Graphs & Flow Analysis**: Define a property graph over visitor movements, query movement patterns with GPML/SQL Graph, and generate optimal routing recommendations.
+6. **Property Graphs & Flow Analysis**: Define a property graph over visitor movements, query movement patterns with GQL, and generate optimal routing recommendations.
 7. **Conversational Semantic Layer**: Build a natural language conversational analytics agent for business users with the BigQuery Knowledge Catalog and Golden Queries.
 8. **App Integration & Cloud Deployment**: Build a premium, vibe-coded web application utilizing the Agent Development Kit (ADK) and deploy it to Cloud Run.